Hurricane Sandy: Appalachia and the Midwest

 The National Weather Service issued a storm warning for Lake Huron on October 29 that called for wave heights of 26 ft, and possibly as high as 38 ft.
 Lake Michigan waves were expected to reach 19 ft, with a potential of 33 ft on October 30.
 Flood warnings were issued in Chicago on October 29, where wave heights were expected to reach 18 to 23 ft in Cook County and 25 ft in northwest Indiana.
 Gale warnings were issued for Lake Michigan and Green Bay in Wisconsin until the morning of October 31, and waves of 33 ft in Milwaukee and 20 ft in Sheboygan were predicted for October 30.
 The actual waves reached about 20 ft but were less damaging than expected.
 The village of Pleasant Prairie, Wisconsin urged a voluntary evacuation of its lakefront area, though few residents signed up, and little flooding actually occurred.

 Michigan was impacted by a winter storm system coming in from the west, mixing with cold air streams from the Arctic and colliding with Hurricane Sandy.
 The forecasts slowed shipping traffic on the Great Lakes, as some vessels sought shelter away from the peak winds, except those on Lake Superior.
 Detroit-based DTE Energy released 100 contract line workers to assist utilities along the eastern U.S. with storm response, and Consumers Energy did the same with more than a dozen employees and 120 contract employees.
 Due to the widespread power outages, numerous schools had to close, especially in St. Clair County and areas along Lake Huron north of Metro Detroit.

 As far as Ohio's western edge, areas were under a wind advisory.
 All departing flights at Cleveland Hopkins International Airport were canceled until October 30 at 3 p.m.

 Governor of West Virginia Earl Ray Tomblin declared a state of emergency ahead of storm on October 29.
 Up to 2 to 3 ft of snow was forecast for mountainous areas of the state.

+In Great Smoky Mountains National Park, in Tennessee, several inches of snow led to the closure of a major route through the park on Sunday, October 28, and again, after a brief reopening, on Monday, October 29, 2012.